Banner-health-pulse-period-blood-clots Banner-health-pulse-period-blood-clots

 Learn about blood clots during period, what they may indicate, and when to see a doctor.

-However, if you notice large blood clots or significant changes in your period, it could be a sign to consult a doctor.
-Large or painful clots might indicate conditions such as uterine fibroids, adenomyosis, or endometriosis.
+If you notice large blood clots or significant changes in your menstrual cycle, it may be a sign to see a doctor.
+Large clots or severe menstrual pain (dysmenorrhea) may indicate conditions such as uterine fibroids, adenomyosis, or endometriosis.

-If you experience unusually large clots or severe pain during your period, it is advisable to seek medical advice for further evaluation and guidance.
+However, if you experience unusually large clots or severe cramps, it is recommended to consult a doctor for further evaluation.

-Numerous conditions can cause someone to have unusually big blood clots or heavier menstrual flow than the norm.
-Some medical conditions include:
+Several conditions can cause unusually large blood clots or heavier menstrual flow:

-• Polycystic Ovary Syndrome (PCOS): PCOS is a hormonal disorder characterised by irregular periods, often with heavy bleeding.
+• Polycystic Ovary Syndrome (PCOS): Hormonal disorder marked by irregular periods and heavy bleeding.

 What are the treatments available?

-Treatment for heavy menses with blood clots depends on the underlying cause and severity of the symptoms.
-These include:
+Treatment depends on the underlying cause and severity:

-• Hormonal birth control: Hormonal birth control methods, such as birth control pills, patches, or hormonal IUDs, can help regulate menstrual cycles and reduce heavy bleeding and clotting for some individuals.
-They work by stabilising hormone levels and thinning the uterine lining.
+• Hormonal Birth Control: Pills, patches, or hormonal IUDs can regulate cycles and reduce heavy bleeding and clotting by stabilizing hormones and thinning the uterine lining.

-• Iron supplements: Heavy menstrual bleeding can sometimes lead to iron deficiency anaemia due to blood loss.
-Taking iron supplements can help prevent or treat anaemia associated with heavy periods.
+• Iron Supplements: Heavy bleeding can lead to iron deficiency or anemia; supplements help prevent or treat this.

-It is crucial to be open and honest with your doctor about your symptoms to ensure you receive the right diagnosis and treatment.
-Your doctor is there to support you and provide the care you need.
+Be open with your doctor about your symptoms to receive proper diagnosis and treatment.
+Our specialists provide the care you need.

-Get in touch with us to book an appointment with our team of gynaecologists today, or find out more about our Obstetrics and Gynaecology Services at your nearest Pantai Hospital.
+Contact us to schedule an appointment with our gynaecology team or learn more about Obstetrics and Gynaecology services at your nearest Pantai Hospital.

-Pantai Hospitals have been accredited by the Malaysian Society for Quality in Health (MSQH) for its commitment to patient safety and service quality.
+Pantai Hospital is accredited by the Malaysian Society for Quality in Health (MSQH) for its commitment to patient safety and service quality.

 Suggested Articles